freerobby/sendgrid_toolkit/README.md

 - - -

-Unsubscribe a user from your sendgrid email:
+Unsubscribe a user from your SendGrid email:

     unsubscribes.add :email => "email@to.unsubscribe"